-Now, the International Arbitration LL.M. student is using his skills to prepare for the Willem C. Vis International Commercial Arbitration Moot Court Competition.
+Now, the International Arbitration LL.M. student is using his skills to prepare for the Willem C. Vis International Commercial Arbitration Moot Court Competition as part of Miami Law's International Moot Court Program.
 He travels to Curitiba, Brazil this week for a regional pre-moot competition, with Sandra Friedrich, one of the coaches for Miami Law’s Vis Moot team and Director of the White & Case International Arbitration LL.M.
 Program , as well as third-year David Archer.
 Fellow team members Michael Lorigas, International Arbitration J.D./LL.M.
 Joint Degree student, and Devon Arnold, 3L, who just returned from another pre-moot at Fordham Law in New York City, will sit this one out.

 “I am really looking forward to the pre-Moot in Brazil,” Chang says.
 “My aunt is from Brazil, and it will be my first time visiting the country.
 The chance to compete in the Vis Moot was one of the main reasons why I came to UM.
 The Vis Moot is the World Cup of mooting competitions and extremely well-known in the international arbitration community.
 We have been working very hard with Professors Friedrich, Arias, and Rooney and our other coaches to prepare.
 The Pre-Moot in Curitiba will be a good opportunity to practice our arguments and to meet other students who have been going through the same experiences in working with the Vis problem over the last five months.”